openstack/aodh/doc/source/configuration.rst

  Configuration Options
 =======================

-For the list and description of configuration options that can be set for Ceilometer in order to set up the services please see the
+For the list and description of configuration options that can be set for Aodh in order to set up the services please see the
 `Telemetry section <http://docs.openstack.org/trunk/config-reference/content/ch_configuring-openstack-telemetry.html>`_
 in the OpenStack Manuals Configuration Reference.